The University of Technology Sydney (UTS) is a vibrant young global university located in a vibrant young global city.

-The university is considered among the top 200 universities in the world by both the QS and Times Higher Education global rankings, who have also named UTS Australia’s No. 1 Young University in each of the past four years.
+The university is considered among the top 200 universities in the world by both the QS (140th) and Times Higher Education (194th) global rankings, who have also named UTS Australia’s number one young university in each of the past five years.

 UTS is widely known for its innovative learning and teaching approach, which integrates the best of online and face-to-face experiences.
 Students benefit from an immersive career-focused education, coupled with strong links to industry.
 They’re prepared for tomorrow, in a way which is relevant today.